kimsungeun89/kimsungeun89.github.io/_pages/about.md

 ---
 layout: single
-title: About Me
+title: About
-description: "About Me"
+description: "About"
 author_profile: true
 permalink: /about/
 ---
-Hello World!
+Sungeun Kim